Bipolar

 Meet the specialists

-— Nicole Depasquale, Licensed Professional Counselor in Beachwood, NJ
+— Bradley Raburn, Licensed Professional Clinical Counselor in Boise, ID

 Diagnosis involves thorough clinical evaluation, considering the presence and duration of mood episodes as well as other non-symptom markers of bipolarity.
 Treatment should prioritize mood-stabilizing medications such as lithium and lamotrigine.
 People who have insulin resistance and bipolar disorder may benefit from lifestyle or medication to reduce insulin resistance and improve mood.
 Psychotherapy helps individuals develop self-management skills and cope with the impact of bipolar illness.